letsencrypt/boulder/CONTRIBUTING.md

 Typically you want `go get <dependency>` rather than `go get -u
 <dependency>`, which can introduce a lot of unexpected updates.
 After running
 `go get`, make sure to run `go mod vendor && git add vendor/` to update the vendor directory.
-If you forget, Travis tests will catch this.
+If you forget, CI tests will catch this.

 If you are updating a dependency to a version which is not a tagged release, see the note above about how to run all of a dependency's tests and note that